 Kitchen Sink Area

-Over my kitchen sink, I draped 2 garlands ( they are from Terrain but are sold out for this year).
-Since I feel like I spend half of my life standing here I wanted it to be pretty…
+Over my kitchen sink, I draped 2 garlands ( they are from Terrain and are a bit pricey but worth the investment for the quality) Since I feel like I spend half of my life standing here I wanted it to be pretty…

 I added 2 little Cyprus trees that I picked up at Trader Joe’s on the windowsills and hung up the gingerbread salt dough wreath that I made last week.